AWS NAT Gateway Is Draining Your Budget — Here Are the Cheaper Alternatives

 Why NAT Gateway Costs Surprise Everyone

-• Hourly charges — 3 × $32.40 = $97.20/month
+- Hourly charges — 3 × $32.40 = $97.20/month

-• Data processing — 500GB × $0.045 = $22.50/month
+- Data processing — 500GB × $0.045 = $22.50/month

-• Total — roughly $119.70/month
+- Total — roughly $119.70/month

-The dev environment problem makes it worse.
+The dev environment problem makes everything worse.
 Many teams mirror their production architecture in staging and dev.
 Suddenly you’re running six or nine NAT Gateways across environments.
-I’ve seen teams spending $400/month on NAT across three environments without realizing it.
-The dev environment NAT Gateways were essentially idle, processing maybe 20GB a month, but the hourly meter never stops.
+I’ve seen teams spending $400/month on NAT across three environments, the dev gateways essentially idle — processing maybe 20GB a month — but the hourly meter never stops.
+The other trap is that NAT Gateway doesn’t appear as one screaming line item.
+It shows up buried under EC2 service charges, often split across data transfer categories.
+Easy to miss until you build a cost allocation tag strategy or filter Cost Explorer by usage type.

 Gateway VPC Endpoints — Free for S3 and DynamoDB